-This major will build student skills in critical thinking, effective written and oral communication.
-Sociology is a broad discipline and includes medical sociology, social psychology, criminology, family studies, social problems, deviance, disabilities, peace studies, and child development.
-The major will prepare students for an advanced degree, professional certificates, and for a broad range of career options.
+Students seeking a Sociology degree will build skills in critical thinking, effective written and oral communication.
+This will prepare students for an advanced degree, professional certificates, and for a broad range of career options.
 A number of careers are open to sociology majors including social service, social work, law, education, counseling, criminal justice, business, research, government, and communication.